inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

     some important fields, such as the name of the object.

 47. When you are finished entering the information, click :guilabel:`Apply Preset`.
-    If everything went well, your point, line or shape should change colors or show a symbol.
+    If everything went well, your point, line or shape should change colours or show a symbol.
 This is because it has now been defined.

 Exercise: